-A unique aspect of MCC’s model of delivering U.S. Government assistance is its in-depth economic analysis of its poverty reduction grants, including Economic Rate of Return (ERR) analysis and Beneficiary Analysis.
-The use of these analyses and their availability to the general public are trademarks of MCC’s commitment to transparency and results-based aid.
+One of the unique aspects of MCC’s evidence-based approach to delivering U.S. foreign assistance is its in-depth economic analysis of its grants, including Cost-Benefit Analysis and Beneficiary Analysis.
+MCC’s commitment to undertake these analyses and make them publicly available is emblematic of MCC’s focus on transparency and results-based aid.

 MCC’s Cost-Benefit Analysis, which results in Economic Rates of Return (ERR) used to inform investment decisions, provides an estimate of the total increase in real incomes attributable to a proposed MCC-funded activity relative to the total costs.
 Beneficiary Analysis is an extension of these efforts, as it attempts to describe which segments of society will realize what levels of forecasted increase in incomes.
 It is most commonly used to estimate MCC projects’ poverty impacts – or the flow of benefits to various income categories – defined using the World Bank’s international poverty lines.
 However, Beneficiary Analysis also has broader applicability that allows an assessment of forecasted impact on populations of particular interest, such as women, ethnic or religious minorities, the aged, or children.
 MCC conducts this deeper beneficiary analysis when it is of particular relevance for a given investment.